 People follow leaders they trust.
 They don’t receive inspiration from employee manuals or corporate memos.
 Good examples of expected behavior in the workplace are best shown, not told.

-Even making mistakes can open the door for important teaching opportunities in the workplace.
+Even making mistakes can open the door for important teaching opportunities in the happy workplace.
 Developing the capabilities to lead employees successfully takes training and motivation.
 When a team leader sets the right example for accomplishing goals and conducting business, the team follows.

 13. Recognize and reward employees.